This is a past event.

 Free

-In English, with Portuguese subtitles.
+In English, with Portuguese subtitles and interpretation in Portuguese Sign Language.